salilab/actin_tutorial/doc/analyis.md

 [TOC]

-Analysis is performed using scripts located in `analysis/scripts`.
+Analysis is performed using the `IMP.sampcon` module.
 The already-generated sampling output will be analyzed here; it is contained in the compressed files `run1.zip` and `run2.zip` in the `modeling` folder (they should first be extracted to make `modeling/run1` and `modeling/run2`).